Cocktails and hazmat suits mingle in the Beijing Olympics bubble

 The "closed loop" will allow the athletes, coaches and other officials to shuttle between accommodation and Olympic venues on official transport but they are not allowed out to move freely in public.

-Everyone in the "closed loop", which includes the 4,500 athletes who have arrived so far for the Feb.
-4-20 Games and 20,000 local volunteers, are subjected to daily PCR tests.
+Everyone in the "closed loop", which includes the 4,500 athletes who have arrived so far for the Feb 4 to Feb 20 Games and 20,000 local volunteers, are subjected to daily PCR tests.
 Officials conducted 67,137 tests on Wednesday.

-(Reporting by Yiming Woo and Mari Saito, additional reporting by Muyu Xu; editing by Jane Wardell)